-"Eligible loan" means the same as defined in Iowa Code section 256.226(1).
+"Eligible loan" means the same as defined in Iowa Code section 256.225(1).
 Only the outstanding portion of a federal consolidation loan that was used to repay an eligible loan qualifies as an eligible loan.
+An eligible applicant who signs a program agreement and then refinances an eligible loan by obtaining a private education loan may continue to receive loan repayment awards.